godspeedsystems/gs-documentation/docs/microservices-framework/CLI.md

 - Syncs database schema
 - Creates client in `src/datasources/prisma-clients/`

-Use this after editing your *.prisma schema or modifying your .env DB credentials.
+Run this each time, you make changes in your schema models or modify your .env DB connection_url.

 ### Otel: Enabling and disabling Open Telemetry